-Sticky Toffee Pudding Fudge: The popular UK dessert turned into fudge form using brown sugar, dates, and lots of pecans.
+This Sticky Toffee Pudding Fudge is the popular UK dessert turned into fudge form using brown sugar, dates, and lots of pecans.

 On one of the many trips my parents abandoned me as a child and went without me…my parents went to Scotland.

 They tried to make it up to me by bringing gifts.

 I’m shallow so that worked.

 Especially because many of gifts were cookbooks.

 If you need a haggis recipe…let me know.
 Haha.

 But she bought them all because she wanted me to recreate the Stick Toffee Puddings that she had while there.